 The Salmon Library at UAH is committed to its information literacy instructional efforts and goals.
-This is a key concept which focuses on understanding information and how this can benefit the students’ academic and lifelong pursuits.
+Information literacy is a key concept which focuses on understanding information and how this can benefit the students’ academic and lifelong pursuits.
 Information literacy through library instruction is a key component to academic success and Salmon library takes a holistic and embedded approach to this crucial educational element.
 For students to learn information literacy it must be deeply embedded in their subject of interest and need.
-This informed learning viewpoint and stance is the pedagogically sound method of imparting this important concept onto the students.
+Our informed learning viewpoint and stance is the pedagogically sound method of imparting this important concept onto the students.

 Active, informed learning of information literacy produces many positive outcomes for students and faculty.
 Successful integration of information literacy leads to benefits such as better-developed research assignments, use of library’s collection, understanding of access and evaluation of information, and most importantly lifelong learning.

 The Association of College and Research Libraries (ACRL) established this set of core tenets to inform information literacy pedagogy for 21st century learners.
 The focus is on six tenets of information literacy, mastery of threshold concepts to demonstrate fluency with those tenets, and establishing outcomes to place learners in the proper disposition for said tenet.